mantupani17/gleason-assessment/README.md

 # Used Mongodb for storing the data.

- 1. clone the repo
+ 1. clone the repo, There are two branches master and frontend
- 2. run npm install in both folder
+ 2. run npm install in both branch
- 3. create an .env file with PORT, APP_SECRET, TOKEN_EXPIRY, BASE_URL, DB_URL inside the backend folder
+ 3. create an .env file with PORT, APP_SECRET, TOKEN_EXPIRY, BASE_URL, DB_URL inside the master/backend folder
  4. start the API server using #nodemon
  5. start the dashboard as it is developed using angular run by #ng serve